Speedywtf/HTML/basics - Copy.md

 The title is what appears in the pages tab, this is always put under the HEAD

-The actual HTML code is always put under the BODY```
+The actual HTML code is always put under the BODY

+<!DOCTYPE html> is required at the top as it tells your editor that you are going to be using HTML```